Youssif312/vrp-PAC-MAN-edition/README.md

 ## 📄 License

 This project was developed for the **CS212 — Artificial Intelligence** course.
-Add a license of your choice (MIT recommended) if you intend to open-source it further.

 ---